energietransitie/twomes-dataset-windesheim-brains4buildings2022/README.md

 * 75% or more of the occupants of an office room must consent to their presence being tracked.

 Inclusion criteria for subjects were:
-* subjects provided informed by filling out an [online recruitment survey](data_management/recruitment/Vragenlijst_B4B_Bluetooth-extra.pdf), ([also available in Qualtrics qsf-format](data_management/recruitment/Vragenlijst_B4B_Bluetooth-extra.qsf)), which also referred to the [privacy policy](data_management/privacy/index.html) and verified the inclusion criteria below;
+* subjects provided informed consent by filling out an [online recruitment survey](data_management/recruitment/Vragenlijst_B4B_Bluetooth-extra.pdf), ([also available in Qualtrics qsf-format](data_management/recruitment/Vragenlijst_B4B_Bluetooth-extra.qsf)), which also referred to the [privacy policy](data_management/privacy/index.html) and verified the inclusion criteria below;
 * subjects must work at Windesheim University of Applied Sciences in one of the eligible office rooms, typically for more than one hour per week;
 * subjects must have a smartphone running Android or an Apple iPhone;
 * subjects must give the static Bluetooth MAC address of their smartphone to the researchers for the purpose of the research;
-* subjects must be willing to turn / leave on their Bluetooth on their smartphone when they were at Windesheim.
+* subjects must be willing to keep their Bluetooth turned on their smartphone when they were at Windesheim.

-We only installed a [Twomes M5Stack CoreInk + SCD41](https://edu.nl/ca8py) measurement device in an office room if more than 75% of the known number of regular office room occupants provided informed consent.
-We never tracked presence via Bluetooth without informed consent; the measurement devices we use are technically incapable of tracking Bluetooth based presence without a static Bluetooth MAC-address.
+We only installed a measurement device in an office room if more than 75% of the known number of regular office room occupants provided informed consent.
+We never tracked presence via Bluetooth without informed consent; the measurement devices used are technically incapable of tracking Bluetooth based presence without a static Bluetooth MAC-address.

 ## Metadata